 Wix: best for customization and design flexibility

-Wix offers three online store plans with advanced tools, templates from the largest library available, an exceptional editor offering very high levels of customization, as well as comprehensive support.
-Its full website builder is included with the free package, upgrades provide an ad-free experience plus a raft of extra features, while there's also a 14-day money-back guarantee.
+Wix offers multiple pricing plans with advanced tools, the largest library of site templates available, an exceptional editor with high levels of customization, and comprehensive support.
+Its full builder is included with its free plan, while paid options provide an ad-free experience, extra features, and a 14-day money-back guarantee.